bharath-t/DSALearn/README.md

 // This is known as reference semantics, which is different from value semantics found in languages like C.
 ```

+9. Python datatypes that also exist in C ARE NOT THE SAME.
+   Eg:
+   - int in C, many other languages is 4 bytes. python int does not have any such limitation.
+   - C has static and dynamic arrays.
+Python lists are always dynamic.
+     (Forget about optimising space in python)

 ## DataStructures: how data is stored. useful for effecient storage, retrieval.

+array, linked list, hashmap, hastable, queue, stack, tree, trie, heap, priority queue, maps, graphs, disjoint sets

 ## Algorithms: Efficient way to do things (search, sort, path finding, dynamic programming..)